k1tj0ng/CLab-Tue-Group4/README.md

 1. LED
 - Taking the values from the second part of the string, i.e. 10001010, the function should output LEDs with the given pattern value.

 2. Serial
 - From exercise 2, the "serial" comand will transmit the received string back over the serial port.

-4. Oneshot
+3. Oneshot
-- The timer should run only once with a delay that is set.
+- The timer should run the callback function only once after a set specified delay.

-5. Timer
+4. Timer
 - the timer would do a task at every regular interval.

 ### Valid input